HMO Mortgages – How To Finance An HMO Property

 An experienced broker such as Clifton Private Finance can package your application to suit the lender who will give you the most favourable terms, which significantly speeds up the application process.

-• The BTL market has faced challenges over the last 12 to 18 months, with landlords finding it difficult to borrow due to stringent stress testing measures.
+• The BTL market has faced challenges over the last 18 months, with landlords finding it difficult to borrow due to stringent stress testing measures.

 • Previously, with a stress rate of around 4%, landlords could borrow significantly more.
 For instance, about a year ago, a basic rate taxpayer could borrow around £309k for a property based on the average UK rent of circa £1,300.